-The principal beneficiary of a trust must be a person with a severe disability.
+The principal beneficiary of a Special Disability Trust must be a person with a severe disability.

 A principal beneficiary who has reached 16 years of age must meet all of the following:

-- have a level of impairment that meets the criteria for a disability support pension, invalidity service pension, or income support supplement, on the grounds of permanent incapacity;
+- have a level of impairment that meets the criteria for a Disability Support Pension, Service Pension Invalidity or Income Support Supplement, on the grounds of permanent incapacity

-- have care needs that would qualify a sole carer for carer payment or carer allowance, or be living in an accomodation service for people with severe disabilities, which is funded wholly or partly by an agreement between the Commonwealth and the States and Territories; and
+- have care needs that would qualify a sole carer for Carer Payment or Carer Allowance, or be living in an accommodation service for people with severe disabilities, which is funded wholly or partly by an agreement between the Commonwealth and the States and Territories

 For a principal beneficiary under 16 years of age, the criteria are that because of the severe disability or a severe medical condition, all of the following apply:

-- a treating health professional has certified that because of the disability or condition they will need personal care for 6 months or more and the personal care is required to be provided by a specified number of persons; and
+- a treating health professional has certified that because of the disability or condition they will need personal care for 6 months or more and the personal care is required to be provided by a specified number of persons

 - the carer has certified in writing that the principal beneficiary will require the same care or an increased level or care to be provided in the future.